EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 ------------

-As well as searches via a web server, we provide all data for download from our FTP server (ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database).
+As well as searches via a web server, we provide all data for download from our `FTP server <ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database>`_.
+This includes the sequence database, run, sample, biome, UniProtKB/SwissProt and UniProtKB/TrEMBL mappings,
+..
+Pfam architectures,
-This includes the sequence database, run, sample, UniProtKB/SwissProt and UniProtKB/TrEMBL mappings, Pfam architectures, and counts of the number of times each sequences was observed in the database as a whole.
+and counts of the number of times each sequence was observed in the database as a whole.

 .. figure:: images/sequence_search_ftp.png